 Start by heating your oven to 200 degrees F. That’s is a good temperature to keep the waffles warm without drying them out.

-What is the answer - well use a baking rack transfer your fresh-baked waffles straight on to the oven rack.
+What is the answer – well use a baking rack to transfer your fresh-baked waffles straight onto the oven rack.
 They can steam into the warm air of the oven, but retain their crisp texture.

-You can keep them warm for 20-30 minute - so if your waffle Iron can cook six waffles in 5 minutes - you cssn produce around 30 perfect waffles, and store them ready to serve at once!
+You can keep them warm for 20-30 minutes – so if your waffle Iron can cook six waffles in 5 minutes – you can produce around 30 perfect waffles, and store them ready to serve at once!

-Some of the more modern irons take about 3 mins and they ate smaller so with two of these going you can produce 8 ever 3 minuts or around 80 in 30 minutes.
+Some of the more modern irons take about 3 mins and they ate smaller so with two of these going you can produce 8 every 3 minutes or around 80 in 30 minutes.

-Do not rush with the cooking - let each set of waffles cook perfectly before you take them out.
-Cooking waffles for the proper length of time will keep the light texture that comes from baking a wet batter, the perfect belgian waffle recipe into a crisp bit of paridise.
+Do not rush with the cooking – let each set of waffles cook perfectly before you take them out.
+Cooking waffles for the proper length of time will keep the light texture that comes from baking a wet batter, the perfect Belgian waffle recipe into a crisp bit of paradise.

 Test your recipe ahead of time to make sure it is right and you know the exact measurements so you get the right dough consistency each time you make it.